 Where to we begin?!
 Whistler is one of those resorts that has to be skied to be believed.

 With this much terrain on offer, Whistler has stepped up the game with its chairlift capacity.
-Servicing this mammoth resort are 37 lifts, many high-speed gondolas or quads, and include the famous Peak-2-Peak gondola, which allows easy skier access between the mountains.
+Servicing this mammoth resort are 37 lifts, mostly made up of high-speed gondolas or quads, and the famous Peak-2-Peak gondola, which allows easy skier access between the mountains.
 This alone is a memorable experience (and test of the nerves) as you make your way across the ropeway (some 3.03 kms long, and 436 metres above the ground), and take in the incredible views of the surrounding peaks and valley below.

-The only downside to Whistler can be the crowds (but this is due the the fact that Whistler is so incredible!).
-Peak season (February mainly, and holidays) brings crazy lift lines at the gondolas and main quad chairs, and the fight for fresh tracks is real, so avoiding these travel dates is highly recommended.
-Vancouver being only 2 hours away also brings higher number of skiers on the weekends.
+The only downside to Whistler can be the crowds, which is understandable given how incredible this mountain is, and its proximity to Vancouver.
+The resort is making continual improvements to help with crowding and currently has a lift capacity of just under 70,000 skiers per hour.
+However Peak season (February mainly, and holidays) brings crazy lift lines at the gondolas and main quad chairs, and the fight for fresh tracks is real, so avoiding these travel dates as well as weekends is highly recommended.

 The one thing Whistler does really well is cater to families.
 There are endless accommodation options throughout the resort, including hotels, apartments, condos, and townhouse, all with bedding configurations and amenities to suit each and every family unit.
 Choose to stay right in the heart of the action in Whistler Village, or enjoy the peace and quiet of the Creekside village.
 With plenty of ski-in/ski-out and slopeside options in both the main Whistler Village and Creekside, it makes it even easier to hit the slopes with the whole family every morning.